 Many people are excited about RCV because they want to give 3rd parties a chance but RCV elections with viable 3rd party candidates are actually the most likely scenario for a failed election; where the candidate who wins isn’t the one with the most support.
 We want to give everyone a fair chance and RCV can’t offer that.
 We need a system that works great with any number of candidates.

-Enter Star Voting:
+Enter STAR Voting:

-How Star Voting works:
+How STAR Voting works:

-Star Voting uses a score ballot like we use to give 5 Star ratings on Amazon or Yelp.
+STAR stands for Score-Then-Automatic-Runoff, and it uses a score ballot like we use to give 5 Star ratings on Amazon or Yelp.
 Your ballot shows a list of candidates and next to each there are bubbles that allow you to give each a score from 0-5.
 Your least favorite should get a 0 and your favorite should get a 5 with the rest somewhere in the middle.
 It’s fine to give the same score to multiple candidates.
 If you only want to give a score to your favorite that’s fine, but there is incentive to rate as many candidates as you want and to have your rating show your relative preferences between the candidates.
 As a voter this is all you need to know, but if you are curious here’s how it works:

 “In the first round all the scores from each ballot are added up,